 Many distinct fields of application of the theory of cyclostationary time-series analysis are identified on the Home Page, and the number of research papers found by a carefully performed web search is used there as a metric for the apparent level of activity involving cyclostationarity in each of these fields.
 However, specific research papers are not singled out there as worthy examples.
 In contrast, the purpose of the present page is to direct readers to a single source where many fine examples are cited.

 The research required for this section was recently completed and reported in a new book on cyclostationarity.
 This book, entitled Cyclostationary Processes and Time Series: Theory, Applications, and Generalizations and authored by Professor Antonio Napolitano, is the most comprehensive and up-to-date treatment of the entire field of cyclostationarity (including its generalizations), and it is written by today’s foremost developer and chronicler of advances in cyclostationarity.
-Chapters 9 and 10 include a survey of fields of application of the cyclostationarity paradigm, and identify on the order of 100 distinct applications and cite about 500 published papers addressing these applications.
+Chapters 9 and 10 include a survey of fields of application of the cyclostationarity paradigm and identify on the order of 100 distinct applications and cite about 500 published papers addressing these applications.
 A sampling of the application areas identified is given here and includes the pages where this material can be found.

 Rather than including here in this section of the website material that would be highly redundant with this up-to-date book, readers are referred to this book via the link [B2].

-One additional source of applications, which was not available to the author of the above book, is reproduced below and provides an in-depth survey of early work on application of cyclostationarity theory and method to the specialized field of signal interception, is the SSPI Report reproduced below.
+Another source of applications, which was not available to the author of the above book and which provides an in-depth survey of early work on application of cyclostationarity theory and method to the specialized field of signal interception, is the SSPI Report reproduced below.
 This survey was written 5 years after the publication of the enabling book [Bk2].
 In addition, Page 12.1 includes two concise surveys of communications intelligence technology development based on cyclostationarity exploitation.
 One of these covers the 10-year period following this 1992 report and the other covers the next 10 years, ending in 2012.